31242 Advanced Internet Programming6cp; 3hpw (1hr collaborative lecture, 2hrs laboratory)

 Requisite(s): 31244 Applications Programming OR 31469 Object-oriented Design OR 48024 Applications Programming

 Anti-requisite(s): 31337 Advanced Internet Technologies AND 32549 Advanced Internet Programming

-The subject is run as a simulation of a technology-based startup or software development projects.
+The subject is run as a simulation of a technology-based startup or an in-house software development project.
 Students create a prototype for a simple idea.
 Throughout the session, students iteratively improve their prototype and apply the subject content to ensure that their prototype is secure, reliable, maintainable, well-designed and can handle real-world customers.
 Hands-on laboratory exercises and group activities give students practice in internet programming and develop their ability to problem-solve, collaborate and develop communication skills.
 Outside class, students are required to engage in self-directed learning and with their professional community.

 Detailed subject description.

 Information to assist with determining the applicable fee type can be found at Understanding fees.

 - Commonwealth-supported students: view subject fees at Fees Search: Commonwealth-supported

 - Postgraduate domestic fee-paying students: fees are charged according to the course enrolled in; refer to Domestic Fees Search: Postgraduate and Research

 - International students: fees are charged according to the course enrolled in; refer to International Fees Search